-Depending on how your site administrator set up your Tableau Online site, you will use one of the following ways to sign in (these are also referred to as authentication types):
+Depending on how your site admin set up your Tableau Online site, you will use one of the following ways to sign in (these are also referred to as authentication types):

-Single sign-on means that your administrator has set up the Tableau Online site so that you can use the same user name and password (credentials) you use for other applications in your company.
+Single sign-on (SSO) means that your admin has set up the Tableau Online site so that you can use the same user name and password (credentials) you use for other applications in your company.

-When you use single sign-on, your credentials are managed outside of Tableau Online by a third-party identity provider.
-When you enter your credentials to sign in to Tableau Online, it's the identity provider that lets Tableau Online know you are an approved user.
+When you use SSO, your credentials are managed outside of Tableau Online by a third-party identity provider (IdP).
+When you enter your credentials to sign in to Tableau Online, it's the IdP that lets Tableau Online know you are an approved user.

 TableauID credentials are made up of an email address and password that you use for accessing your Tableau Online site.
 These credentials also give you access to other content on the Tableau website, such as on-demand training videos and white papers.